GeminiZA/iot-device-manager/README.md

 ## Devices

-Devices are references by `id` which is a `uint` and need to be added to the server by the http endpoint before the server will keep track of it's status and telemetry
+Devices are references by `id` which is a `uint` and need to be added to the server by the http endpoint before the server will keep track of its status and telemetry

 ## MQTT